Weight Loss for Pregnancy

 - Sleep Apnea: Sleep Apnea is commonly associated with obesity, but is more serious for pregnant women.
 It causes additional fatigue and raises the risk of high blood pressure, preeclampsia, eclampsia and disorders of the lung and heart.

 For the child, there are life-impacting risk factors, like Fetal Macrosomia, the condition of being born larger than what is considered normal.
 Infants born with Fetal Macrosomia or excess body fat have a greater chance of becoming obese adults.
 Also, since premature births are more probable, this sets the stage for a host of life-threatening, short and long term conditions.
 Studies are now linking obesity in the mother to ailments such as asthma, congenital heart disease, neural tube defects, and other birth defects.

 For concerned mothers-to-be, these statistics are sobering reasons to consider weight loss for pregnancy.

-Expert Surgical and Denton Surgical Hospital can help you lose weight before pregnancy and develop a plan for maintaining a healthy pregnancy weight.
+The Bariatric Experts and Denton Surgical Hospital can help you lose weight before pregnancy and develop a plan for maintaining a healthy pregnancy weight.
 Our compassionate staff understands your desire to have an uncomplicated pregnancy and a thriving, healthy baby.
 If you are planning to become pregnant, schedule an appointment with us to learn about your options to achieve weight loss for pregnancy.
 We want to help you enjoy the most successful pregnancy possible, for you and for your baby.